 Sure, distracting Baby isn’t the technique you want to use to address big parenting problems, like biting other children, or what exactly an ‘inside voice’ is.
-There are times, though, when the issue that’s come up is a bit less important, or you’re in a setting, like the line at the grocery store, or stuck in very unpredictable traffic, where it’s just not practical to sit down with him and have a philosophical discussion about the nature of good and evil, or even just about volume.
+There are times, though, when the issue that’s come up is a bit less important, or you’re in a setting, like the line at the grocery store, or stuck in very unpredictable traffic, where it’s just not practical to sit down with her and have a philosophical discussion about the nature of good and evil, or even just about volume.
 In those situations, sometimes a good distraction can stop a meltdown before it starts, or at least keep the volume to a manageable level.

 The magic trick that is distracting Baby on-the-go can definitely be a bit easier with props, so having a distraction kit stashed in your bag for when you’re out can mean the difference between a successful redirection of Baby’s bad mood and a very uncomfortable errand-run.

-- Snacks: Distraction snacking isn’t a good habit to get into, but sometimes the problem really is that Baby’s blood sugar is a little low, and you’re a few miles and several lines of traffic away from his dinner.
+- Snacks: Distraction snacking isn’t a good habit to get into, but sometimes the problem really is that Baby’s blood sugar is a little low, and you’re a few miles and several lines of traffic away from her dinner.
 Having a plastic baggie full of Cheerios, or a little container of blueberries on hand can make all the difference.

-- The whole song and dance: Toys that make noise are one of the most (occasionally irritating) fascinating things to Baby as he gets older.
-If Baby is getting fussy, there’s a good chance he is probably going to be a little noisy no matter what, so it’s better for it to be a happy noise than an unhappy one.
+- The whole song and dance: Toys that make noise are one of the most (occasionally irritating) fascinating things to Baby as she gets older.
+If Baby is getting fussy, there’s a good chance she is probably going to be a little noisy no matter what, so it’s better for it to be a happy noise than an unhappy one.
 If you’re in the car, putting something catchy on the stereo could do the job, too.